-Berlin Brandenburg Willy Brandt and the "night of the night" (video)
+Berlin Brandenburg Willy Brandt and the “Night of the Nights” (video)

-With the opening of the new Berlin Brandenburg International Airport Willy Brandt (IATA: BBI), the existing 2 and operational airports (Schönefeld and Tegel) will be closed and all equipment will be moved to the new "house", including staff.
+With the opening of the new Berlin Brandenburg International Willy Brandt Airport (IATA: BBI), the 2 existing and currently operating airports (Schönefeld and Tegel) will close and all equipment will be moved to the new "home", including staff.

 The interesting part now begins.
-The organizers announced that this move would be larger than the one in 1999, when the government moved from Bonn to Berlin.
-Employees began to collect 55.000 cubic meters of equipment.
-I made a calculation and it turned out that all the equipment can be transported with over 550 mega-trucks (one shot has about 100m3).
-Moving operations have already begun, but most of the equipment will be moved on the night between 2 and 3 June, hence the "night of the night", when part of the streets of Berlin will be blocked to allow the convoy to pass by.
-The ground action will also be supported by a fleet of cargo aircraft.
+Organizers have announced that the move will be bigger than in 1999, when the government moved from Bonn to Berlin.
+Employees began collecting 55.000 cubic meters of equipment.
+I made a calculation and it turned out that all the equipment can be transported with over 550 mega-trucks (a shot has about 100m3).
+The relocation operations have already begun, but most of the equipment will be moved on the night of June 2-3, hence the "night of the nights", when some of Berlin's streets will be blocked to allow the convoy of trucks to pass.
+The ground action will also be supported by a fleet of cargo planes.

 Pictures with Berlin Brandenburg International in the works

-"This is the first time that two airports will be moved overnight, on their own!", A statement made by Leif Erichsen, the spokesman for the new airport.
+"This is the first time that two airports will be moved overnight, literally!", A statement made by Leif Erichsen, the spokesman of the new airport.

 Officials are also prepared for slightly unpleasant situations, which will inevitably occur.
 An airport is like a smaller town, and the airport authorities have called on some experts from Munich to organize the whole operation.